-Step 9: Pre-Move-In Inspection
+Step 8: Pre-Move-In Inspection

-Your Community Sales Manager and a member of the Construction Department will meet you at the job site to review all Change Orders, Design Gallery Selections and IES paperwork to ensure all items have been installed as expected.
+Your Community Sales Manager and a member of the Construction Department will meet you at the job site to review all Change Orders, Design Gallery Selections, and IES paperwork to ensure all items have been installed as expected.
 Any changes will be noted, and a resolution will be agreed upon at this time.
 You can be confident that any items will be taken care of prior to closing on your home.

-Step 10: New Home and Warranty Orientation
+Step 9: New Home and Warranty Orientation

-Once our Construction Department has had a chance to resolve all the outstanding items and within seven (7) days after your Pre-Move-In Inspection, you will be invited to meet your Community Sales Manager and your Warranty Manager at your new home.
+Once our Construction Department has had a chance to resolve all outstanding items and within seven (7) days after your Pre-Move-In Inspection, you will be invited to meet your Community Sales Manager and your Warranty Manager at your new home.
 The Warranty Manager will conduct an orientation of your new home where you will be introduced to all the systems in your home.
-Our goal is to have you be comfortable with operating and also maintaining all of the systems.
 You will receive all manuals, warranty registration cards and emergency contact numbers.
 Your Warranty Manager will also outline your responsibilities as a new homeowner and explain the warranty process in depth.